HayekLab/TezosBook/README.md

 The content of this book will come from the contributions of many writers in the Tezos community.

-This book is licensed under [Creative Commons BY-NC-SA 4.0](./LICENSE)
+This book will be licensed under [Creative Commons BY-NC-SA 4.0](./LICENSE)

-Hayek Lab (HayekLab.com) will create a PDF version of the book to be distributed for free to the community.
+Hayek Lab (HayekLab.com) will create a PDF version of the book to be distributed for free.
 Considering a paper book has better appeal to some readers and will give more prominence to Tezos, Hayek Lab intends on paying for the formatting required in order to publish the book in a physical paper book in softcover format.
 The book will be sold without any goals of making a profit but rather to mainly cover costs.
 Hayek Lab's role in this is to serve as